 Students Have the Right to A Lawyer

-Regardless of the offense committed or the policy violated, students, have the right to an advisor to help them through the disciplinary process at their college or university.
-This advisor may be chosen at the discretion of the student and could be an attorney.
+Regardless of the offense committed or the policy violated, students have the right to an advisor to help them through the disciplinary process at their college or university.
+This advisor is chosen at the discretion of the student and can be an attorney.
 Plainview student defense attorneys have a record of success in defending students’ rights in a court of law and before their universities.

-If you are a student that has been charged with a crime or university violation of any nature, consider contacting a Plainview student defense lawyer as soon as possible that could begin exploring your options.
-These options may include requesting pretrial intervention, diversion program or coming up with a defense strategy to lessen or drop the charges.
+If you are a student that has been charged with a crime or university violation of any nature, consider contacting a Plainview student defense lawyer as soon as possible to begin exploring your options.
+These options may include requesting pretrial intervention or a pretrial diversion program or coming up with a defense strategy to lessen or drop the charges.

 Plainview student defense attorneys could help you fight your charges in court and any consequences handed down by your college or university.
-Call today to learn more about how we could help protect your rights and minimize the short and long-term effects on you or your child’s future.
+Call today to learn more about how we can help protect your rights and minimize the short and long-terms effects on you or your loved one’s future.